 The rogue officers allegedly enjoy the protection of their boss, County Commander Sara Duncan who sources intimated Kahawa Tungu is into Charcoal business along the border and is also protecting businessmen who are into the illegal cheap liquor from Uganda.

-A woman who pleaded anonymity said the Border Police Unit sexually assault women including rape and shoving their fingers inside private parts of women they have arrested on the beaches.
+A woman who pleaded anonymity said the Border Police Unit sexually assault women including shoving their fingers inside private parts of women they have arrested on the beaches.

 Otiato said they have been promised the rogue police will betaken to patrol Migori but says disciplinary action must be taken against those culpable of the aforementioned ills saying taking them to Migori is transferring the problem not solving.